Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 ok.. now we can add the seasoning or rub.

-Start by mixing up a full batch of my rib rub recipe and don't taste test too much or you won't have enough for the ribs.
-Put the rub into a shaker with fairly large holes like a toothpick dispenser or you can repurpose (I like that word) a large course-ground pepper bottle.
+Start by mixing up a full batch of Jeff's original rub recipe (get the recipes here) and don't taste test too much or you won't have enough for the ribs.
+Put the rub into a shaker with fairly large holes like a toothpick dispenser or cheese shaker or you can repurpose a large coarse-ground pepper bottle.
 They usually have larger holes.

 With the ribs still in the bone-side up position, shake a good covering of rub all over the ribs.
 The best way I can tell you is to shake enough on there so that you can no longer see the ribs.
 Here's what I mean: